ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/data-types.md

 strategy](/proactive-learning/assessment-strategy/).
 From the start to the end of this project you may make an unlimited number of reattempts at submitting source code and technical writing that meet the project's specification.

+???+ note

+    Before you finish all of the required deliverables required by this project is worth pausing to remember that the instructor will give advance feedback to any learner at Allegheny College who requests it through GitHub and Discord at least 24 hours before the project's due date!
+Seriously, did you catch that?
+This policy means that you can thoroughly understand the ways to improve your project **before** its final assessment!
+To learn more about this opportunity, please read the [assessment
+    strategy](../../../proactive-learning/assessment-strategy/) for this site.

 ## Seeking Assistance